hedieh-hj/os-lab/13/READme.md

   - You have a spaceship that aliens want to enter your space But you have to shoot the alien spaceships to kill them and prevent them from entering your space.
   - You only have 2 chances to lose your life.
 And let the aliens in your space , You will die a third time .
-  - you can move your spaceship forward , backward left and right .
+  - you can move your spaceship forward ⬆  backward ⬇ , left ⬅  ,   right ➡ .
   - you can rotate to left and right with N & M .
   - you can get 1 point when you kill a aliens .
   - with space you can shoot aliens.